-So the news is both good and bad – while your hotel’s management isn’t able to see the contents of your communications, they can easily find out what websites you visit and how much time you spend browsing the Internet.
+While your hotel’s management usually won't be able to see the contents of your communications, they can easily find out what websites you visit and how much time you spend browsing the Internet.
 Doesn’t sound like private browsing, does it?

 Since hotel WiFi security is pretty much non-existent, it is up to you to protect yourself from any possible data thieves and random snoopers.
 Here’s how:

 In fact, VPN protection reaches far beyond an unsecured WiFi.
-If you have a VPN enabled, you can securely browse on public or any other network.
+If you have a VPN enabled, you can securely browse on a public or any other type of network.

-Speaking briefly, a VPN creates an encrypted virtual tunnel between your device and a remote VPN server.
-This server acts as a middleman between the Internet and your system: the website interacts with the VPN server, and the server communicates with your device.
+A VPN creates an encrypted virtual tunnel between your device and a remote VPN server.
+This server acts as a middleman between the Internet and your system: the website interacts with the VPN server and the server communicates with your device.
 Since this interaction is encrypted, nobody can see which website you are browsing or what data you share online.
 All they can see is that you are using a VPN – that’s it.

 If you want to know more about how a VPN works, check out this comprehensive VPN connection guide.
 It will answer all of your questions.